 The brand then created a promo video that spoke to women about what they wrote and why.

 The important aspect of Lean Cuisine’s campaign was that at no time was anyone offered a Lean Cuisine product.
 The display was clearly branded with the company’s Twitter handle and the #WeighThis hashtag, but that was it – Lean Cuisine depended on the gallery wall itself to draw people in and created an interactive experience around the message that women are more than a number on the scale.
-It worked, too – the campaign reached more than 204 million impressions.
+It worked: The campaign collected more than 204 million impressions.

-Experiential marketing can be a goldmine if leveraged correctly and a landmine if not.
-Many companies will attempt experiential marketing for the sake of it, knowing that it’s a trendy and high-engagement practice, but without proper research and preparation, a campaign can very easily blow up in your face.
+Experiential marketing can be a gold mine if leveraged correctly and a land mine if not.
+Many companies will attempt experiential marketing for the sake of it, knowing that it’s a trendy and high-engagement practice, but without proper research and preparation, a campaign can easily blow up in your face.

-Companies should try to create an experience that embodies their values, or, as Ashley Pontius, print campaign manager at News and Experts put it, “While experiential marketing is [mostly] brand building, focus [on making it] more brand being.”
+Companies should try to create an experience that embodies their values.
+As Ashley Pontius, print campaign manager at News & Experts, put it, “While experiential marketing is [mostly] brand building, focus [on making it] more brand being.”